acheeseye/cs301calculatorProj/README.md

 ## Description:
 - A calculator program that takes an infix expression and calculates the result by rearranging the expression into postfix.
 - The system is limited to PERFECT input and only uses `+`, `-`, `*`, `(`, and `)` operators.
-- The range of possible in/outputs are limited to 32 bit integers, excluding 0x7FFFFFFB ~ 0x7FFFFFFF as they are used for the five operators.
+- The range of possible in/outputs are limited to signed 64 bit integers, excluding the largest five possible signed 64 bit integers (0x7fffFfffFfffFffB to 0x7fffFfffFfffFffF).
 - There are likely unconsidered cases which will result in a crash or incorrect output.

 ## Guidelines followed: